 Students learn to access the natural voice through relaxation exercises designed to improve alignment and alleviate habitual tension.
-They will also experiment with different ways of becoming physically

-"present" in their work.
+They will also experiment with different ways of becoming physically "present" in their work.
 Elements of various approaches will be taught to help the students find expression and freedom within the physical instrument.

-Students will practice the tools necessary to hone and focus their acting skills when they do not have a scene partner on which to rely.
-Students will work on monologues from theatre and film sources that will help them learn how to command attention at auditions and professional performances.
+Students will learn the elements of the Business of Acting - resumes, headshots, seeking out representation and castings and branding.
+Students will also practice the tools necessary to hone and focus their acting skills for auditions.
+Students will work on monologues from theater and film sources that will help them learn how to command attention at auditions, and to submit clean, professional selftaped submissions.
 Exercises will be taped for in-class critique.